-The Office of Academic Assessment and Evaluation collects the core competency assessment data.
 The academic department heads serve as a General Education/Core Competency oversight group.
-Department Heads review results of the assessments and make decisions about follow-up based on the data after consulting department faculty.
-In 2014-2015, the department heads started the process of determining if there is a need to change any parts of the General Education/Core Competencies structure.
+Department Heads review results of the assessments and make decisions about follow-up based on the data.
+In 2014-2015, the department heads will review all data from the General Education/Core Competencies and will determine if there is a need to change any parts of the General Education/Core Competencies structure.